Last revision: August 24, 2025 10:03:pm est

 They are not free.

-In your now boundless empathy, you feel the rage inside you begin to fade.
+You feel the rage inside you begin to fade.
 It does not mean you excuse what they did.
 It does not mean you forget.
+But you can no longer deny the truth, you can no longer build childish delusions.
+They are suffering immensely, and no one is coming to save them.

-And no one ever will—unless you do.
+And no one ever will, unless you do.

 Your hands shake.
 The rage burns like acid.
 You step forward, ready to strike.